plengauer/opentelemetry-bash/README.md

 export OTEL_EXPORTER_OTLP_LOGS_HEADERS=...

 # init automatic instrumentation, automatic context propagation, and automatic log collection
-. /usr/bin/opentelemetry_shell.sh
+. otel.sh

 echo "hello world" # this will create a span echo "hello world again" # this as well

 curl http://www.google.com # this will create a http client span and inject w3c tracecontext

-bash ./print_hello_world.sh # this will create a span for the script
-# it will also auto-instrument all commands just like in this script,
-# auto-inject into its children, even without the init code at the start
+# the following script (and all its direct and indirect children) will be auto-injected without the init code being necessary
+bash ./print_hello_world.sh
 ```

 Install either via